- Mealworms make great food for small pets such as lizards, birds, chickens and fish.

 Put a few inches of a substrate like whole oats or bran or a mixture of cereals in the container.
 The mealworms will dig into that substrate to lay their eggs and they will eat it too.
 Mealworms eat grains like oats.
 Slice a potato or an apple in half in put half in the container.
 The mealworms will eat the potato or apple and get water from it too.
 There’s no need to put a separate water source in the container.
 Make sure that you change the food often and don’t let it get moldy.

 You will need to buy a couple of dozen mealworms from a pet store to start off your mealworm container.
 Put the mealworms in the container and put the container somewhere warm.
 The idea temperature for mealworms is around 72 degrees.
 If you put them someplace cold the cold will stop all development and put the mealworms into suspended animation.
 If you have ever wondered why mealworms that you buy are kept refrigerated that’s why.
 The cold makes them go dormant.

 Let the mealworms continue developing and after a couple of weeks they will go through the growth process to become darkling beetles.
 The beetles will mate, the females will lay eggs, and your container will be stuffed with mealworms before you know it.
 Just keep feeding the mealworms and you should have a steady supply of them that you can use to feed your chickens, birds, lizards, and other animals.

 You can feed mealworms almost anything that you have in your kitchen including:

 And many others.
 Mealworms get most of their hydration from fruit so if you’re raising mealworms make sure that you’re putting some fruit in their habitat as well as other foods.

 What Don’t Mealworms Eat?

-There are not too many things that mealworms won’t eat.
+There are not too many things that mealworms won’t eat except fruits belonging to the citrus family and onions.
 They’re easy to keep and raise so that you will have a steady protein rich food source for your chickens, lizards, birds, and other pets.